Dutch Americans: Notable people

 Harmen Jansen Knickerbocker was an early Dutch settler of New York's Hudson River Valley.

 In art, Willem de Kooning was a leading Abstract Expressionist painter, often depicting the human form in violent brush strokes and daring color juxtapositions.
 Muralist Anthony Heinsbergen interior designs are still seen today in most of the world's movie theaters.
 Cowboy artist Earl W. Bascom, a sculptor known as the "cowboy of cowboy artists", is a descendant of the Van Riper family who was early settlers of New York.

 In business, the Vanderbilt family was once among the richest families in the United States.

+In education, Stephen Van Rensselaer III founded Rensselaer Polytechnic Institute in Troy, New York, in 1824, which is the oldest technological university in the English-speaking world and the Western Hemisphere.
+Famous accomplishments of alumni include the Ferris Wheel, Brooklyn Bridge, commercially viable television and radar, and the microprocessor.